X-Ray Imaging in Garland, TX

 - Pillows may be used to help hold the patient in a certain pose.

 - The technologist will step behind a radiation barrier and ask the patient to hold very still, without breathing for a few seconds.

 - The X-ray equipment is activated, sending a beam of X-rays through the body to expose the film.

 - The technologist then repositions the individual to get images at another angle, and the process is repeated as many times as is necessary.

 - X-rays are often generated quite quickly, so patients can usually review their results with a technologist or physician immediately after they conclude their final image.

 Common Concerns & Questions

 Getting an X-ray is completely painless, and does not require any sort of anesthetic before or after the diagnostic imaging process.
 Some patients report minor discomfort while engaged in certain positions, while holding their breath, or from the cold table surface that they may be asked to lay on during their X-ray.
 All of these situations should resolve themselves quickly after the images are taken, and will not result in any significant side effects.

-If you have additional questions regarding X-ray imaging, please contact Centerville Medical Center to schedule a consultation with Dr. Osuagwu at our office location in Garland, Texas.
+If you have additional questions regarding X-ray imaging, please contact Centerville Medical Center to schedule a consultation with Dr. Osuagwu at our office in Garland, Texas.
 Patients can also contact us to address any upcoming imaging tests, or to request an update on the results of any X-rays already performed.